EARLS FAMILY CHRONICLES© Christopher Earls Brennen

 - Margaret Mercer was born on Jan.10, 1857.

 - Stothard Mercer (1796-1875), our ancestor, was christened in the church at Magheralin on Apr.17, 1796.
 Known later to his descendants as ``Old Stothard'' to distinguish him from his father and his son, Stothard was a farmer at Ballymackeonan near Moira, County Down.
 He married Eleanor Pickering (1798-1854) who was known as Ellen in the church at Magheralin on June 18, 1819.
 The witnesses to the wedding were William and James Pickering, the bride's brothers.
 The Pickerings were a prominent family in Magheralin (see chapter 10).
 Members of the family then and now reside in Newforge House, Magheralin, and a family Bible there records the marriage of Stothard and Eleanor.
-Legend has it that they had 13 children, 7 sons and six daughters, but three of these are unknown.
+Legend has it that they had 13 children, 7 sons and six daughters, but three of these are ''unknown'' (there is evidence that one of the ''unknowns'' was Charity, or Cherrie, Mercer who is included in the family below.)
 Stothard is described as a warper on the 1851 marriage certificate of his son, Stothard.
 Stothard Mercer died at Ballymackeonan on Aug.30, 1875 at the age of 80; his wife, Ellen, died on Nov.25, 1854.
 They are buried in the Old Burying Ground in Magheralin, County Down where there is a gravestone slightly to the right of the entrance and up toward the ruin of the old church which is in a fair state of preservation and which reads:

 ``Erected in memory of Stothard Mercer who died 30 August 1875 aged 80 years.
 Also his wife Ellen Mercer who died 25 Nov.
 1854 aged 56 years.
 Also their sons Stothard who died 30 August 1869 aged 41 years, John who died 24 Dec.
 1844 aged 19 years.
 Also their grandson William who died 18 Nov.
 1868 aged 23 years.''